 4. I will not be able to meet the reporting deadline; is it possible to get an extension?

 Yes.
-The Office of Environmental Services' Assistant Secretary issues extensions on an individual basis.
-Requests for extensions must be submitted in writing at least 10 days before the April 30th deadline.
-On-time data submittals, to comply with the regulatory deadline, are strongly encouraged.
-Submit extension requests to:
+The Office of Environmental Services issues extensions on an individual basis through the Air Permits variance process.
+Requests for extensions must be submitted on the Application for Miscellaneous Air Permitting Activities form at least 10 days before the April 30th deadline.
+The application form and instructions can be found on the Air Permit Applications page.

 Air Permits Division